LTR77/Protoko-Proton-Downloader/README.md

-update and fix soon!
 # Protoko Proton Downloader
-This is my first GUI Application in Python using TKinter.
+This is my first GUI Application in Python using PYQT6.
 It lets you download various compatibility tools for Steam.
 ### for Example: